 You can get legal help at any time.
 If you are looking for help with changing your immigration status, it is best to have someone review your application before you send it in.

 It is important to get legal help if you are in removal proceedings in immigration court.
 The government does not assign free counsel to people in immigration proceedings.
-Research has shown immigrants who are not detained and have legal aid are more likely to win their cases.

 The following professionals can give legal advice and services in immigration and citizenship cases: